Time-periodic behaviour in one- and two-dimensional interacting particle systems: Strategy of proof

 \begin{proposition} For all local functions $f$ and $t\geq 0$ it holds that

 \end{proposition}

 For the rates we are working with, one can show that the local functions are a core for the generator, see \cite[Theorem 4.30]{swart_course_2022}, but it is not closed under the dynamics of the semigroup.
-The closedness would indeed be violated also if the transition rates would only depend on the nearest neighbours and the rates we consider even have long-range interactions.

 So we need to find a way to extend the infinitesimal rotation property from Proposition \ref{proposition:local-infinitesimal-rotation-property} to a larger class of functions which is closed under the dynamics of the semigroup.